Darkpaster/Darkpaster.github.io/src/content/topics/en/society/problem-list.md

 ### Power and Control

 **44. Power Metamodel Through "Noise"**
-_Example:_ Modern governments don't prohibit criticism—they create so much informational noise (fakes, conspiracies, disputes) that citizens get lost and stop seeking truth, focusing on entertainment.
+_Example:_ Modern governments don't prohibit criticism — they create so much informational noise (fakes, conspiracies, disputes) that citizens get lost and stop seeking truth, focusing on entertainment.

 **45. Anonymity as a Threat to Complex Systems**
 _Example:_ Internet trolling exists only thanks to anonymity, but it also protects dissidents and whistleblowers.
 Any solution to this paradox destroys either freedom or responsibility.